Critical Confabulation: Can LLMs Hallucinate for Social Good?: Background

 Large language models (LLMs) are prone to hallucinate, generating ``plausible yet nonfactual'' outputs \citep{huang2025survey}.
 While typically treated as a failure mode, recent studies show that some hallucinations could in fact be valuable \citep{jiang2024creativity,hu2024leveraging,taveekitworachai-etal-2024-null}, especially a subset termed confabulations: a narrative-driven tendency to ``fill in'' missing information with self-consistent stories that bear close verisimilitude with reality \citep{sui-etal-2024-confabulation}.
 Confabulated texts are more narrative-rich and better match the patterns of human storytelling, a vital communicative and cognitive resource for sense-making \citep{herman2013storytelling}.
 Thus, a principled trade-off between strict factuality and alignment with the human behavior of storytelling may better support application settings that require interacting with LLMs as cultural agents instead of merely using them as tools.

 If grounded in cultural or historical contexts, can a carefully controlled form of confabulation be harnessed for social good and useful knowledge production?
 Prior research shows this approach is feasible for AI applications across a range of fields, including computational creativity \citep{jiang2024creativity}, narrative exposure therapy \citep{Lely2019,Li2023npjdigitalmedicine}, digital storytelling for cultural heritage \citep{Shim2024}, co-creative museum exhibitions \citep{Fu2024}, and bias mitigation \citep{Kim2024ICLR}.
+Importantly, these useful confabulations have clearly defined bounds that anchor them in existing evidence and differentiate them from unconstrained and underspecified hallucinations where the model must first speculate where the missing information is.

 In the academic field of African American studies, \citet{Hartman2008} introduces \emph{critical fabulation}, the practice of using speculative storytelling to rectify omissions in historical archives due to social and political inequality, which has since become a field-defining methodology adopted in a wide range of humanistic historical case studies \citep{Fuentes2016,Hartman2019Wayward,HannahJones2021_1619Book,Morgan2021}.
 Many lacunae in historical records are the result of institutionalized violence and state and social repression that, like the Atlantic slave trade and its afterlives, has erased marginalized stories by structuring the standards for what is preserved or forgotten \citep{Hartman1997,Hartman2007}.
 The harms of these lacunae are well-documented across the humanities and social sciences, described in postcolonial studies as the ``epistemic violence'' of identity and knowledge erasure \citep{Spivak1988}, in philosophy as the ``hermeneutic injustice'' of depriving the stories that allow one to make sense of their own lives \citep{Fricker2007}, and in anthropology as ``archival silence'' \citep{Trouillot1995} and the ``denial of coevalness'' \citep{Fabian2002}.